 - Reading our Tax Topic which explains the next steps

-- Reviewing the sample templates shown below to see if they can help you prove where your child lived during the tax year of your audit.
-You can take the sample templates and/or provide the links to the sample templates to your child’s school, healthcare provider, or childcare provider.
+- Reviewing the sample templates shown below to see if they can help you prove where your child lived during the tax year for your audit.
+You can take the sample templates and/or provide the links of the sample templates to your child’s school, healthcare provider, or childcare provider.
 They should paste the template into their letterhead.
-Then, they should fill in the needed information, sign it, and give it you to send to IRS.
-See the Form 886-H-EIC for information on when you should use one or more of these templates for statements on letterhead from one of the following.
+Then, they should fill in the information needed, sign it, and give it to you to send to IRS.
+See the Form 886-H-EIC for information on when you should use one or more of these templates to obtain statements on letterheads from one of the following.

 My Notice Says We Changed Your Tax Return that Affected Your EITC Claim; What Should I Do?

 We changed your tax return because we believe you had an error that affected your EITC.
 The error could be: